Sahalaabdulla/Projects/README.md

 ### Project Overview
 ---

 The HR department monitors and manages various aspects of employee data to ensure the organization maintains a healthy workforce.
-This data analysis project aims to provide insights to the HR department by analyzing various aspects of HR data to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.
+This data analysis project aims to provide insights to the HR department to help a company understand the attrition rate, based on which necessary actions could be taken to retain employees for a longer period.
 ### Data Sources

 The data set contains detailed information about the various employee aspects.